- Via Christa

 By Linda Mihalic

 A library is “a building or room containing collections of books, periodicals, and sometimes films and recorded music for people to read, borrow, or refer to.”
 Knowledge is “the sum of what is known: the body of truth, information, and principles acquired by humankind.”
+The oldest extant library in Christendom is the Library of the Monastery of Saint Catherine on Mount Sinai, Egypt, founded 548–565 A.D., during the reign of the Byzantine Emperor Justinian I. Every library in the world grew from a single collection of books, to which other collections were later added.
+Oxford University’s Bodleian Library began with Humphrey of Lancaster, 1st Duke of Gloucester, who donated 281 books following his death in 1447.
+Thomas Jefferson’s personal library laid the foundation of our own Library of Congress.

+You have your own personal library, too.
 Your brain is the mental hardware you built with the body you wear, your OS is the mind that was in Christ Jesus, and your soul is your immortal God-given software, which includes the ability to systematize and use whatever you feed it in the way of information.
 Thus, you are adequately equipped to begin walking the Via Christa.
 However, all the books in the world, physical or digital, will do you little good if you lack an inquiring mind capable of critically assessing the truth and validity of the knowledge it gains, while remaining open to new data.

 “Let this mind be in you, which was also in Christ Jesus.”–Philippians 2:5

 Edna Lister was dedicated to educating the whole person—heart, mind and soul.
 We who travel the trail she blazed advocate being well-educated and devoted to lifelong learning, especially in the fields of science, psychology, metaphysics, philosophy, and mysticism.
 She was an avid reader with eclectic tastes, yet favored Idealists including Pythagoras, Plato, Plutarch, Plotinus, a few Stoics and the British Idealists.
 As an idealist herself, she lived her philosophy daily—no ivory tower for her!
 She loved mysteries, which she claimed sharpened the powers of logic and deductive thinking.
 Science fiction, she said, was “history, pre-written.”
 She read all the magazines her sons subscribed to, including Popular Science, Popular Mechanics, Amazing Stories, Science Fiction, etc. She credited her continuing education to her sons, who though born twelve years apart to different fathers, were themselves close and good friends.
-Her older son, Russell J. Elliott, was a mining engineer, as was his stepfather, Henry T. Abstein, Sr. Their son, Henry T. Abstein, Jr., was an aerospace engineer with Hughes Aerospace Group and Boeing.
+Her older son, Russell J. Elliott, was a mining engineer, as was his stepfather, Henry T. Abstein, Sr. Their son, Henry T. Abstein, Jr., was an aerospace engineer with Hughes Aerospace Group, and Boeing.

 We have found several reading lists among her students’ papers—authors and books she had suggested.
 They reveal that she advocated a Classics education at minimum, an experience she had been deprived of as a young woman whose father did not believe women needed higher education.
 She was a single working mother from 1924 on, but her dream of being college-educated came true after she met Dr. Thomas Parker Boyd, who sponsored her matriculation (1925-1934) at what is now U. C. Berkley, where he taught.
 There she studied psychology, a field then in its infancy, and comparative religion, under Dr. Boyd’s mentorship.